About me 📝

 I care a lot about accessibility, code quality, copy-editing, and design.
 I automate processes so people spend their time on work that requires human thought, not repetitive gruntwork.

 I’ve worked on everything from small business blogs to shipping Firefox and WordPress to hundreds of millions of people.
 I created localForage, a popular offline storage library because I care about developers too.

 Having worked with Django, Rails, Node.js, React, Drupal, and WordPress extensively throughout my career, I love learning new things and am well-versed in existing tools.
 I write thorough, thoughtful tests because I’d prefer to be the one to find bugs in my software.
 I do the same for documentation, because I’m not the only person who will need to use my code.

 I love working on open source software, and I love working on products that democratise distribution and publishing.
 I will always fight against the consolidation of platforms on the web, because I don’t want more technology monopolies to limit people and small business’ control of themselves.

 Work experience 💼

-I currently work at Automattic as a WordPress Core Developer, chiefly on Gutenberg, the new WordPress editing experience.
-I’m the Accessibility Release Lead for WordPress 5.0, one of the biggest WordPress releases in history, and have worked to improve WordPress’ editing experience for all users.
+Worked at Automattic as a WordPress Core Developer, chiefly on Gutenberg, the new WordPress editing experience.
+Served as the Accessibility Release Lead for WordPress 5.0, one of the biggest WordPress releases in history, and worked to improve WordPress’ editing experience for all users.

-I have core commit access to WordPress and have also worked on other Automattic projects, including WordPress.com.
+I retain core commit access to WordPress and also worked on other Automattic projects, including WordPress.com.

 Senior Software Engineer, Mozilla